Flickdm/tianocore-wiki.github.io/Inclusive-Language-Guidelines.md

  Or similar descriptive terminology

- ### Blacklist/Whitelist to not be used together nor alone.
+### Blacklist/Whitelist to not be used together nor alone

  Alternatives:

  Blacklist | Whitelist
  ----------|----------
  Blocklist | Passlist